 - Pre-completion OPT Students:

-- As an individual on pre-completion OPT, you are considered to be an enrolled student so you’ll follow the same procedure for visits abroad and re-entry as enrolled F-1 students.
-Additional documentation is not required for reentry beyond a valid I-20 signed for travel, unexpired passport and unexpired visa stamp.
+- As an individual on pre-completion OPT, you are considered to be an enrolled student.
+This means that you would follow the same procedure for visits abroad and re-entry as enrolled F-1 students.
+Additional documentation is not required for re-entry beyond those documented on our OIE's Travel Guidance Website.

-You are eligible to travel abroad on a temporary basis (less than 5 months) and re-enter the U.S to continue employment.
+- You are eligible to travel abroad on a temporary basis (less than 5 months) and re-enter the U.S to continue employment.
 Please review our OIE's Travel Guidance Website to learn of the documentation we encourage you carry with you when attempting to re-enter the U.S.